ChristianSilvermoon/Modularized-Shell-Runtime-Config/README.md

 * You pipe `cat` or `ls` to another command or file
 * The `mimetype` command is unavailable or returns unexpected results
 * The `grep` command is unavailable

+## `terminology-batcat-extensions.bashrc`

+Identical to terminlogy-extentions, but will also always substitute `cat` for `batcat` if available, ensuring you get syntax highlighted text files.